en

 Face value Not limited Not limited Not less than $100K Not limited Not limited

-*Any subsequent offer can be done in compliance with AIFC MAR Rules 1.2.2(1)(e): the total aggregate consideration for the SME Bonds offered by an Issuer should be less than USD 5,000,000 calculated over a period of 12 months.
+*Any subsequent offer can be conducted in compliance with AIFC MAR Rules 1.2.2(1)(e): the total aggregate consideration for the SME Bonds offered by an Issuer should be less than USD 5,000,000, calculated over a period of 12 months.

 Shariah Compliance Certification Instruments must undergo review and approval by a Shariah Supervisory Board or a certified Shariah advisor.